ReactiveCircus/kstreamlined-mobile/build-logic/chameleon/README.md

 ## How It Works

-When a test class is annotated with `@Chameleon`, the compiler plugin does IR transforms to:
+When a test class is annotated with `@Chameleon`, the compiler plugin performs IR transforms to:
 - Add a `themeVariant: ThemeVariant` (enum) property to the class as a constructor parameter
 - Assign the value of the `themeVariant` property to the `themeVariant` parameter of all `snapshot` function calls in the class